 The Vaccine of Being Available

-While we wait for the legislative and judicial processes to catch up with and attempt to contain the viral spread of cyber-bullying and while more victims fall prey to the attacks of perpetual perpetrators, we have in our grasp another powerful vaccine.
+While we wait for the legislative and judicial processes to catch up with and attempt to contain the viral spread of cyber harassment and while more victims fall prey to the attacks of perpetual perpetrators, we have in our grasp another powerful vaccine.
 It is the vaccine of being available.
 In a society where the social norm oftentimes favours rights over responsibilities, many have succumbed to the belief, “It is not my problem, or there is really nothing I can do about it, or what can one person do anyway?”
 And, although there are many individuals who would step up and intervene, not knowing what to do or what might be effective inhibits them from doing so.

 Thus, how do we move from a norm that has conditioned us to release ourselves from the responsibility of being there for another human being who is in trouble or hurting to one that urges us to be available and to act intimately and personally on the behalf of another?